 Wander along the River Seine and spend the afternoon exploring the Louvre, home to Da Vinci’s famous Mona Lisa.
 Walk through the Jardin des Tuileries and have a hot chocolate from Angelina to fuel up before arriving on Champs-Elysées for the best shopping in France and for dinner.

 Wake up early to get the most out of your day.
 Take the metro to Charles de Gaulle-Étoile for the best view of Paris from the top of the Arc de Triomphe, then head down Avenue Kleber to the Trocadero, the best place to spot the Eiffel Tower.
 Enjoy breakfast at a local café.

 Make your way to the Jardin du Luxembourg and enjoy the Parisian air with the locals before lunch.
 Spend the rest of the day exploring Montmartre where you can visit the Sacré - Cœur, wander fun art-filled streets and spot the Moulin Rouge.

 DAY 3 – VERSAILLES

-Get on the metro to Versailles Chateau Rive Gauche station and plan to arrive early to beat the crowds.
+Get on the metro to Versailles-Château-Rive Gauche station, arrriving early to beat the crowds.
 Spend the day exploring the grandiose and highly extravagant Palace, once home to Louis XIV and his vision of the absolute monarchy.
-Tickets are 27 euro per person to visit the entire grounds and gardens.
-Read my complete guide to Versailles here.
+Make sure you buy the full ticket that includes the entire grounds and gardens, you won't want to miss any of this incredible space.